squattingmonk/nasher/README.md

 #### Tips
 * The `--` operator causes all following arguments to be treated as positional arguments, even if they look like options.
-This is useful when setting config keys to values starting with `-`: `nasher config -- nssFlags "-n /opt/nwn"`
+This is useful when setting config keys to values starting with `-`: `nasher config --nssFlags "-n /opt/nwn"`
 * Keys like `nssCompiler` and `installDir` work best as global options
 * Keys like `modName` or `useModuleFolder` work best as local options
 * `user.cfg` files are intentionally ignored by git.
 Do not include them in